 #define ENABLE_INTERNAL_PROFILER 1

-See in Glossary > Player).
+See in Glossary (menu: Edit > Project Settings > Player Settings, then select iOS).
+In the Debugging and crash reporting section, enable the Enable Internal Profiler (Deprecated) setting.
 Make sure Development BuildA development build includes debug symbols and enables the Profiler.
 More info

-See in Glossary or the Android Debug Bridge.
-Once you have that, simply run the shell command adb logcat.
+See in Glossary or the Android Debug Bridge is installed, and then run the shell command